Table of Contents

 The state’s Department of Corrections creates and maintains thousands of jail records every year.
 Each prisoner is assigned a unique ID, and every form, document or paper that is filed about him or her goes with that ID.
 They keep paper files but also enter everything into a computerized system online, which is shared by all forms of law enforcement.
 The Wisconsin inmate search records begin when arrested and continue throughout the entire journey through the penal system.

 What are Wisconsin Jail Records?

-Wisconsin jail records are the forms that are completed every time something happens in an inmate’s life.
+Wisconsin jail inmate search records are the forms that are completed every time something happens in an inmate’s life.
 From the time they are arrested until they have completed their parole, their file is updated to reflect all changes and occurrences.
-These records are updated frequently by the administration and shared among law enforcement to keep everyone on the same page with each inmate.
+Wisconsin inmate search records are updated frequently by the administration and shared among law enforcement to keep everyone on the same page with each inmate.
 When managing so many people and facilities, they need a system that is reliable and organized to keep everything straight and to know at any time where an inmate is located.

 Criminal Justice Quick Facts

 Wisconsin parole population as of the beginning of 2016 counted 20,241 people, 453 paroles per 100.000 population.
 That’s by 160 people more compared to the previous year, which has increased by 0.8%.